eppineda/cd-collection-tranformation/SOLUTION.md

 # Solution

-*Interviewee's note: This document is not thoroughly edited (spelling, grammar and lots and lots of of informal tone and, hopefully, minimal technical inaccuracy).
+*Interviewee's note: This document is not thoroughly edited (spelling, grammar and lots and lots of informal tone and, hopefully, minimal technical inaccuracy).
 Were this for a much broader audience, e.g. students viewing an online course, I would most certainly give this the white glove treatment.*